 I recently advertised for freelance copywriters to work for my copywriting business and received some 200 applications.
 I’ve done quite a bit of recruiting in the past, so, from the outset, I knew exactly what sort of expertise I was after.
 I also knew I’d be inundated with applications, and that the applicants would come from all sorts of backgrounds with varying levels of copywriting expertise.
 I was very specific about the application requirements, and I had systems set up to filter and categorize applications.
 I thought I had it all covered.
 I should have known I couldn’t be that lucky!

 When the applications started rolling in, I was dumbfounded.
 All of my best intentions and systems notwithstanding, the applicants seemed intent on ruling themselves out of contention by sending sub-standard application emails.
 They were so bad that, at times, I felt like I was shortlisting based on the quality of the application, rather than the quality of the applicant.

-This article is for any writer – experienced or not – who plans to apply for a copywriting job.
+This article is for any writer – experienced or not – who plans to become a copywriter.
 It presents 12 tips (in order of importance) on how to apply in such a way that you stand a chance of making the shortlist.

 1) Follow Instructions